Treatment for bronchitis

-The causes of bronchitis vary, depending on whether acute or chronic.
+The causes of bronchitis vary, depending on whether the disease is acute or chronic.

 Viruses usually cause acute bronchitis, typically the same viruses that cause colds and flu (influenza).
 Antibiotics don’t kill viruses, so this medication isn’t helpful in most cases of bronchitis.

 The most common cause of chronic bronchitis is cigarette smoking.
-Air pollution and dust or toxic gases in the environment or workplace also can contribute to the condition.
+Air pollution, dust, or toxic gases in the environment or workplace can also contribute to the condition.

 Signs and symptoms of bronchitis

 The visible signs of bronchitis are cough, shortness of breath, chest discomfort, fatigue, and fever.
-A cough comes with yellow or green mucus that is produced in a large amounts causing discomfort in the airways.
-Not all mucus produced is a result of bronchitis.
+A cough comes with yellow or green mucus that is produced in large amounts, causing discomfort in the airways.
+Not all the mucus produced is a result of bronchitis.
 A moderate amount of clear-colored mucus is produced in our throats daily, and this secretion is regularly swallowed with saliva.
-When bronchitis sets in, it starts with the inflammation of the bronchial tubes and is followed by excessive secretion of colored mucus, irritating the bronchial tubes and causing coughs.
+When bronchitis develops, the bronchial tubes become inflamed and secrete excessive colored mucus, which irritates the tubes and causes coughing.

 There are two types of bronchitis, namely acute bronchitis and chronic bronchitis.
-Acute bronchitis is usually caused by viral or bacterial infection, while chronic bronchitis is As a result of constant irritation of the linings of the bronchial tubes, often triggered by exposure to air pollutants or different forms of smoke.
+Acute bronchitis is usually caused by a viral or bacterial infection, while chronic bronchitis results from constant irritation of the linings of the bronchial tubes, often triggered by exposure to air pollutants or different forms of smoke.

-Sometimes it’s hard to tell the difference between bronchitis and other conditions that affect your lungs and breathing.
-The signs and symptoms of bronchitis often start with a cold: your nose is runny, your throat sore, and you feel run-down.
+Sometimes, it’s hard to tell the difference between bronchitis and other conditions that affect your lungs and breathing.
+The signs and symptoms of bronchitis often start with a cold: your nose is runny, your throat is sore, and you feel run down.

 One of the common signs of bronchitis is a cough that lasts for five days or more.
 Here are some other signs and symptoms of bronchitis: